bauyrjanj/rasa/README.md

 ```

 Please find the results of the test in the results directory of this repo.
+For the summary report of the intents, please see the file "intent_report.md" or run "python report_results.py" while in the results directory.